 For a list of other partners, visit United's website

-United MileagePlus X: An app that shows challenges to earn United miles when completing certain activities.
+United MileagePlus X: A unique app that shows challenges to earn United miles when completing certain activities.

 United Hotels: Earn 2 miles per dollar spent on base hotel rates booked through United Stays.